 BIKES Club of Snohomish County hosts free recreational rides for members year-round, with a focus on fun and friends.
 Rides range from 10 to 100 miles in length, with varying levels of difficulty in terms of pace (speed) and terrain (hills!).
 Non-members are welcome to visit the club for their first ride.
 Annual club dues begin at $20; membership benefits include year-round rides led by experienced leaders, multi-day rides, discounts, and equipment rentals.

 Cascade Bicycle Club (CBC) is the nation’s largest statewide bicycle non-profit with over 17,000 members.
 CBC serves bike riders of all ages and abilities throughout the state of Washington.
 We especially like their Free Group Rides, open to members and non-members, all over the Puget Sound region.
 For a fee, CBC also offers many riding and bike maintenance classes and events.
-Annual membership begins at $40; membership benefits include discounts and early registration for classes and events, discounts at local bike shops and bike friendly businesses, and the CBC magazine.
+Annual membership begins at $45 ($15 limited income); membership benefits include discounts and early registration for classes and events, discounts at local bike shops and bike friendly businesses, and the CBC magazine.

 Cyclists of Greater Seattle (COGS) is a small Seattle cycling club offering rides and social events throughout the year.
 They offer weeknight and weekend rides for a wide range of ability levels and goals.
 Anyone who is 18 or over and has a bike and a helmet is welcome to ride; you don’t have to be a member.
 Spring through Fall, COGS offers weekend getaways to places like the Yakima Valley, Birch Bay, the San Juan Islands, and Centralia.
 Beginners and social riders can start with fun recreational rides geared toward getting outside and having fun.
 More serious riders can train with other COGS members for the Pacific Northwest’s most challenging events, such as the RAMROD, STP, and RAPSody.
 Annual membership begins at $16; benefits include friendship, the opportunity to get fit, become a better cyclist, and enjoy being outdoors in the beautiful Pacific Northwest.